 If you want to know how bridging loans work, here’s a good example.

 You own a 4-bedroom HDB flat with an estimated value of $500,000 and you now want to sell it.
 To replace your flat, you are looking in a 2-bedroom condominium unit worth $1.2 million.
-Unfortunately, the condominium is up for sale for a short period of time and it is possible that someone else might buy it before you.
+Unfortunately, the condominium is up for sale for a short period of time and someone else might buy it before you.

 Because of this fact, you need to do the following: